haacked/haacked.com/_posts/archived/2004-05-22-bush-outsourcing-campaign-activities-to-india.aspx.markdown

 ---
 layout: post
-title: "Bush outsourcing campaign activities to India"
+title: Bush outsourcing campaign activities to India
 date: 2004-05-22 -0800
 comments: true
 disqus_identifier: 468
 categories: []
+redirect_from: "/archive/2004/05/21/bush-outsourcing-campaign-activities-to-india.aspx/"
 ---

 > ![Dubya](/images/Dubya.jpg)According to a new report, the Bush
 > Administration has taken its strong support for outsourcing further
 > than previously thought -- opting to move key political operations